 1) Update your website

 Updated information with relevant keywords on your website will increase your online visibility.
 It will also improve your employer branding.
-Even if your blog posts are top-ranked on google right now, there is always someone doing a better job for higher ranking.
+Even if your blog posts are top-ranked on google right now, there is always someone doing a better job for a higher ranking.
 Important information is a few clicks away these days hence you need to update your website regularly.

 2) Make the mobile-friendly user interface